 Bridget Chatman, SAIC Vice President of Diversity, Equity & Inclusion and Corporate Social Responsibility

 "Black History is American History.
 Although many glass ceilings are being shattered, we still have much more work to do to achieve equality.
-In honor and celebration of this year’s Black History Month, we would like to highlight one of our core values: Inclusion.
+In honor and celebration of this year’s Black History Month, we would like to highlight one of our values: Inclusion.
 As a company, we hope to leave an indelible imprint on our nation’s legacy for advancing diversity, equity and inclusion while also advancing the power of technology and innovation to serve and protect our world."

 Senior Director of Engineering and Mission Services, Defense and Civilian Sector